tomer-nathan/Portfolio.io/README.txt

 This is my personal portfolio website built using HTML, CSS, and JavaScript.

 ## About
-The website presents my projects, skills, and background as a Data Analyst transitioning into Data Engineering.
+The website presents my projects, skills, and background as a Data Analyst.

 ## Technologies
 - HTML5